 HM Revenue and Customs

 The functions of the Serious Fraud Office, the Director of Public Prosecutions in England and Wales; and the Director of Public Prosecutions for Northern Ireland in respect of UWOs are covered by a code issued by the Attorney General for England and Wales and the Advocate General for Northern Ireland under section 377A.
-The functions of the Police Service for Northern Ireland in respect of UWOs are covered by a separate code issued by DoJNI under section 377ZA.

 Definition

 A UWO is an investigation tool under Part 8 of POCA intended to assist in building evidence.
-It is specifically designed to support the building of a case for civil recovery under Part 5 of POCA, but can also be used for other reasons both criminal and civil (provided there is a legal basis for using such information).
+It is specifically designed to support the building of a case for civil recovery under Part 5 of POCA but can also be used for other reasons, both criminal and civil (provided there is a legal basis for using such information).

 A UWO provides an enforcement authority with the ability to require an individual or company to provide specific documents or information in order to establish whether the asset(s) in question have been legitimately obtained.
 As such, it provides an alternative means of obtaining information and allowing for the consideration of action against persons and their property about whom little information is available.